datadesk/django-for-data-analysis-nicar-2016/README.md

 return HttpResponse(response, content_type='text/json')
 ```

+Try this out - go to [http://localhost:8000/api/complaints.json](http://localhost:8000/api/complaints.json).
+It loads a GeoJSON object!
+All those rows in the database are automatically generated in GeoJSON format.

 Load the URL [http://localhost:8000/complaints](http://localhost:8000/complaints).
 It should load a map in your browser.

 What is this map loading in?
 What's it showing us?
 How does this demonstrate the flexibility of using a Django backend instead of exporting our results from SQL or another database format?